Intermark/IMQuickSearch/README.md

 **Extras**
 * Filtering by <code>@""</code> returns ALL objects with NSString properties
 * Filtering by <code>nil</code> returns ALL objects
-* IMQuickSearch returns unique results, not all results that filter.
-You can't have the same object twice in the returned results.
+* IMQuickSearch returns UNIQUE results.

 **Adding Filters on the fly**